-- use images sparingly and only to convey important information that cannot easily be put into words - insert each new image onto a new line - provide a descriptive legend for each image immediately underneath it (this counts towards your word limit) - ensure files are smaller than 5MB and in JPEG, JPG, JPE, JFI, JIF, JFIF, PNG, GIF, BMP or WEBP format
+- provide a descriptive caption or legend for each image immediately underneath it in the text box (this must be outside the image and counts towards your word limit) - insert each new image on a new line. - use files smaller than 5MB and in JPEG, JPG, JPE, JFI, JIF, JFIF, PNG, GIF, BMP or WEBP format.